Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 BLACKLIST_PORTS=$(cat <<EOF
 [
-    {"port":"111", "comment":"used by rpcbind, has vulnerabilities"}
+    {"port":"111", "comment":"used by sunrpc/rpcbind, has vulnerabilities"}
 ]
 EOF
 )